Generated at: 2026-06-15 04:48:15

 • Ability to perform multi-angle analysis based on data

-• Ability to handle customer inquiries even when the primary representative is unavailable
+• Ability to handle customer inquiries even when the person in charge is absent

 • Risk mitigation through proactive information sharing